lucaswilker14/assembly-voter-ms-k8s/README.md

-# Microservices with Kubernetes + GCP
+# Microservices with Kubernetes + GCP/GKE

 ### The microservices used in the project are [here](https://github.com/lucaswilker14/assembly-voter).